-This Is What Donald Trump's New Birth Control Mandate Means
+The Trump Administration Just Rolled Back the Birth Control Mandate.
+Here's What That Means

 Previously, exemptions only applied to churches and houses of worship based on the convictions of their faith.
 Even non-profit organizations directly associated with religious institutions, such as hospitals or universities, had guaranteed access to birth control without being charged a copayment or deductible.
 Third-party insurers were required to cover the cost.

-Why would the Trump administration do this?
+Why did the Trump Administration do this?

-President Donald Trump vowed to address the ACA mandate during his campaign, saying he would "make absolutely certain religious orders" would no longer be "bullied by the federal government because of their religious beliefs."
+President Trump vowed to address the birth-control mandate during his campaign, saying he would "make absolutely certain religious orders" would no longer be "bullied by the federal government because of their religious beliefs."

-In a statement, the administration said that it wants to protect the "conscience rights of all Americans."
-According to the New York Times, the administration is citing health risks associated with the use of contraceptives, as well as the promotion of "risky sexual behavior" among adolescents.
+In a statement, the Administration said that it wants to protect the "conscience rights of all Americans."
+According to the New York Times, the Administration is citing health risks associated with the use of contraceptives, as well as the promotion of "risky sexual behavior" among adolescents.

 What happens now?

-The HHS says that the new regulations will go into effect immediately.
+The Department of Health and Human Services says that the new regulations will go into effect immediately.
 But it's likely that many organizations will challenge the ruling with litigation.

 "This rule is about taking away women’s fundamental health care, plain and simple," Dana Singiser, a top official at the Planned Parenthood Federation of America, said in a statement. " If you truly want to reduce the need for abortion, invest in women’s health and preventive care.
 Instead, this administration is setting up an attack on basic health care.
 We cannot allow President Trump to roll back the progress women have made over the past century."

-It's worth noting that the new contraceptive exemptions do not guarantee that employers will automatically drop birth control benefits.
-Many companies rely on female employees in the workplace and the increasing frequency of pregnancies could have a consequential impact on their businesses.
+The new contraceptive exemptions does not mean that employers will automatically drop birth control benefits.